caos/flux-secret/README.md

 ## the goal

  * An Kubernetes application shall get its secrets automatically.
 The secrets shall not be in cleartext ANYwhere.
- * The interaction of secrets shall be as simple as possible for the Administrator AND for the application.
+ * The interaction with secrets shall be as simple as possible for the administrator AND for the application.
- * Secrets do have one or multiple owners that share responsibilities
+ * Secrets do have one or multiple owners that share responsibilities over the sensible data
+ * each interaction with secrets is documented and trackable

 ## the solution